froatsnook/zombie-helpers/README.md

 Step 2: use your application
 ----------------------------
 Start your application and use all the features you can.
+This ensures that helpers aren't marked as zombies just because you forgot to render a particular template.

 Step 3: call ZombieHelpers
 --------------------------